jingjing-0919/Edge-Quantile-Queries/README.md

 ### Dataset Download

-The [Git Large File Storage (LFS)](https://git-lfs.github.com/) may restrict your dataset download due to bandwidth limit.
+The [Git Large File Storage (LFS)](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-storage-and-bandwidth-usage) may restrict your dataset download due to the bandwidth limit.
 Please feel free to contact us if you met the above issue.

 ### Project Structure